 Through a combination of face-to-face teaching and distance learning, this course offers you the opportunity to graduate with a Masters degree.

-At the end of the second term, a second on-site visit, of approximately seven-days duration, will take place during which you will be taught practical content, as well as being assessed on relevant modules through a range of evaluation techniques including presentations and practical coaching demonstrations.
+At the end of the second term, a second on-site visit of approximately seven days will take place, where you will be taught practical content and assessed on relevant modules through a range of evaluation techniques from presentations to practical coaching demonstrations.
 You will have the opportunity to meet your dissertation supervisor face-to-face, before submitting your thesis at the end of the third and final term.

-The course will be structured to commence with an initial four-day on-site period during which you will be introduced to the course and will be taught the practical elements from relevant modules.
-For the first and second terms for both year one and two, weekly pre-recorded online lectures will be complemented with live online seminars.
+The course starts with a four-day on-site period, where you will be introduced to the course and taught the practical elements from relevant modules.
+For the first and second terms for both Year One and Two, weekly pre-recorded online lectures will be complemented with live online seminars.

-At the end of the second term in year one, a second on-site visit, of approximately seven-days duration, will take place during which you will be taught practical content, as well as being assessed on relevant modules through a range of evaluation techniques including presentations and practical coaching demonstrations.
+At the end of the second term in Year One, a second on-site visit of approximately seven days will take place, where you will be taught practical content and assessed on relevant modules through a range of evaluation techniques from presentations to practical coaching demonstrations.

-The second year of the programme will consist of two terms of online distance learning, during which time students will be responsible for developing their professional development portfolio and developing their dissertation for submission at the end of the Summer term.
+Year Two consists of two terms of online distance learning, during which time you will be responsible for developing your professional development portfolio and your dissertation for submission at the end of the Summer term.

 £10,500